Homestead Acts: Timber Culture Act of 1873

 The Timber Culture Act granted up to 160 acres of land to a homesteader who would plant at least 40 acres (revised to 10) of trees over a period of several years.
 This quarter-section could be added to an existing homestead claim, offering a total of 320 acres to a settler.

+Indian Homestead Act of 1875

+The 1862 Homestead Act did not include Indigenous peoples, so Congress passed the Indian Homestead Act to give Native family heads the opportunity to purchase homesteads from unclaimed public lands.
+This was under the condition that the individual relinquished their tribal identity and relations, along with the land improvement requirements.
+The federal land title was not officially granted to Native Americans until a period of five years had passed.

+Because the US government did not issue fee waivers, many poor non-reservation Natives were unable to pay filing fees to claim homesteads.
+Access to such homesteads was further complicated by delays in resolving border disputes due to distance and discord between the US Land Office and the Bureau of Indian Affairs.
+This made white settlements easier to finalize.

 Kinkaid Amendment of 1904

 Recognizing that the Sandhills of north-central Nebraska required more than 160 acres for a claimant to support a family, Congress passed the Kinkaid Act, which granted larger homestead tracts, up to 640 acres, to homesteaders in Nebraska.

 Forest Homestead Act of 1906

 This act allowed homesteads within Forest Reserves (created from 1891 on) and National Forests (from 1905? on), responding to opponents of the nation's Forest Reserves who felt land suited for agriculture was being withheld from private development.
 Homestead applications were reviewed by the U.S. Forest Service (created in 1905).
 While at first five years residency was required (per the 1862 Act), in 1913 this act was amended to allow proving up in just three years.